dleeftink/QuickSet/readme.md

 ```

 #### `.sorted(iters[, reverse])`
-Method that sorts all integer keys in the set in natural ascending order.
+Method that sorts all integers in the set in natural ascending order.
+Slightly faster than calling native `.sort()`.

 ``` js